ubershibs/odin-fb/README.md

 * Set up Foundation for styling/layout - like it so far.
 * Set up a welcome mailer for new users, using Sendgrid.
 * Set up Post and Comment models, controllers and views.
+  * Add photos to the post model.
+Used an optional photo on a regular post via paperclip, rather than mulitple post types with polymorphic associations per the instructions.
+I did, however, use polymorphic associations for my Like and Notification modules.
 * Set up Guard and Minitest-Reporters gems to facilitate testing.
 * Add tests to User, Post, Comment, and Like models, as well as limited integration and controller tests.
 * Extend User model to include profile info (name, town, gender)
+* Add user photos using paperclip gem as well as default gravatar
 * Add integration tests for signed out users and users registrations
 * Set up friending with Amistad gem / add friendship controller.
 * Add users#index page listing all users and their friendship status with current_user.